 Key Differences Between Invoice and Receipt

-- Both are commercial documents.
+- These are commercial documents.

 - Both are a part of the purchase cycle.

-- Both are legally non-negotiable instrument.
+- Both are legally non-negotiable instruments.